magento/devdocs/src/live-search/install.md

    -  Product Variant Feed
    -  Catalog Attributes Feed

-1. Choose the installation method that meets your requirements and follow the instructions.
+1. Choose the onboarding method that meets your requirements, and follow the instructions.

    -  [Method 1](#method-1): Install without Elasticsearch (Some downtime)
    -  [Method 2](#method-2): Install with Elasticsearch (No downtime)

 ## Method 1: Install without Elasticsearch {#method-1}

-This method is recommended when installing Live Search to a:
+This onboarding method is recommended when installing Live Search to a:

 -  New Commerce installation
 -  Staging environment